Surrender at Világos: Russian intervention in the revolution

 After the Russians intervened in the conflict, it was only a matter of time before the Hungarians were defeated, as the Austro-Russians now had far greater military strength.
 The deciding point came at the Battle of Temesvár, which ended in a decisive Austrian victory, after which the Hungarians' choices essentially amounted to surrender or annihilation.
 On 21 July, Cavalry Captain Katlaroff and Count Theodor von Rüdiger delivered an offer from Russian General Chruloff to Görgey, who was at Rimaszombat (now Rimavská Sobota, Slovakia); the offer included total freedom for Hungarian officers and men.

 László Batthyány and another officer delivered Görgey's response to Chruloff, in which Görgey demanded that all Hungarians get freedom, not only those who had served in the conflict.
 He would also gladly accept if one of the Russian princes would wear the Holy Crown of Hungary (Holy Crown of Saint Stephen).

-Surrender
+Surrender at Világos

 The Hungarian Army surrendered to Russian General Rüdiger on 13 August 1849.
 At Bohus Castle, they signed the document of surrender.
 Görgey tried to show by the terms of the surrender that Hungary had been defeated by Russia, and not by Austria.
 This proved to be pointless as the Russians simply just handed them over to the Austrian authorities.

+Surrender of the other Hungarian troops and fortresses

+In the final days of the Hungarian War of Independence of 1848-1849, after the Surrender at Világos on 13 August 1849 of the last important army of the Hungarians led by General Artúr Görgei, and the political leader of the Hungarian Revolution, Lajos Kossuth left the country on 17 August, there were still many troops and fortresses which continued to resist.
+But in the next two weeks, these troops surrendered one after another: